ElstonMisquitta88/ReactJS19/README.md

 <div></div>
 <></>
 <React.Fragment></React.Fragment>
-<StrictMode><StrictMode> - A helper component that helps to write better react code providing warning for any deprecated code or identifying risk
+<StrictMode></StrictMode> - A helper component that helps to write better react code providing warning for any deprecated code or identifying risk, it works in development case